kellentan/kellentan.github.io/_pages/about.md

   - /about.html
 ---

 I am a first year Electrical and Computer Engineering (ECE) PhD student at Princeton University.
-My research interests are broadly in machine learning theory and applications.
+I am grateful to be co-advised by Prof. Pramod Viswanath and Prof. Suma Bhat.
+My research interests lie broadly in machine learning and natural language processing (theory/applications).

-Previously, I received my B.S. in Electrical Engineering from the University of California, Los Angeles (UCLA).
-Under the guidance of Prof. Fabien Scalzo, I worked on machine learning applications for CT stroke perfusion treatment.
-I also completed an internship at PerfuseAI to extend my research findings to the healthcare industry.
+Previously, I received my B.S. in Electrical Engineering from the University of California, Los Angeles (UCLA), where I was fortunate to have worked under the guidance of Prof. Fabien Scalzo.
+My previous research entailed ML utilization for CT stroke perfusion treatment.
+I also completed an internship at PerfuseAI to extend my research work to the healthcare industry.

 <!-- In my free time, I enjoy playing strategy board and video games.
 I also enjoy watching television (animated cartoons and airplane documentaries), furthering my cooking skills, trying out new foods, and spending time with good friends.
 Recently I have gotten into card artistry and learning magic tricks.
 -->

-Feel free to reach out if you are interested in my research or a potential collaboration.
+I retain a broad interest in mathematical research fields related to computer science and electrical engineering.
+Feel free to reach out if you are interested in collaborating or seeking advice.

 <!-- For a glimpse of my budding traveling adventures, check out my travelerspoint map below!